paid-ai/paid-blocks/README.md

 ---

-## Components
+## Blocks

 ### PaidContainer (Recommended)

-The `PaidContainer` is an all-in-one tabbed interface that displays payments, invoices, and activity logs in a single component.
+The `PaidContainer` is an all-in-one tabbed interface that displays payments, invoices, and activity logs in a single block.
 This is the easiest way to integrate all Paid.ai data views.

 ```tsx
 import { PaidContainer } from '@agentpaid/paid-nextjs-client';